Acquisition 2023

 Spin-off company, founded together with the University of South Bohemia in České Budějovice in 2023.

-NeraAgro Holding, s.r.o. will start offering a technological solution for early detection of bark beetles, developed by scientists of the Faculty of Science of the University of South Bohemia, within the framework of a joint project on the Czech market.
+Technological solutions treeinsp for the early detection of bark beetles, developed by scientists at the Faculty of Science of the University of South Bohemia, will be offered on the Czech market by NeraAgro Holding, s.r.o. as part of a joint project.
 It will also participate in its further development, which involves the involvement of AI technologies in data evaluation.

 The joint spin-off project responds to a specific market demand that came directly from Czech foresters.
 NeraAgro Holding, s.r.o. belongs to the GREATIVITY GROUP, SE